darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 ![Figure 5: Code of "CreateKeThreadForInjectingShellcode"](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image5.png)

-Figure 5: Code of "CreateKeThreadForInjectingShellcode"
+Figure 5: Code of "**CreateKeThreadForInjectingShellcode**"

 ---

 In Figure 6, the "StartRoutine" function serves as the entry point for the new kernel thread.
 This function implements a loop that iterates through all running processes at a 5-second interval, attempting to identify a suitable process ID for injecting the shellcode.
 The shellcode itself is located in the (.data section) of the rootkit.
-Furthermore, in Figure 8, line 24 showcases the "AllocMemWithDataInProcess_0" function.
+Furthermore, in Figure 8, line 24 showcases the "**AllocMemWithDataInProcess_0**" function.
 This function is responsible for allocating memory on the heap within the target process.
 It reserves a chunk of memory and then copies the shellcode into this allocated memory region.
 By doing so, the shellcode becomes effectively placed within the target process's memory space, ready for execution.
-It's important to note that the shellcode decryption takes place in the "decryptShellCode" function, called at runtime.
+It's important to note that the shellcode decryption takes place in the "**decryptShellCode**" function, called at runtime.
 This function is responsible for decrypting the shellcode, allowing it to be executed in its original form within the target process.

 The "**ExecuteShellCode**" function in line 26 will execute the shell code in the target usermode process.
 ---